In This Article

 Building Your Career Pivot Strategy

+Conduct quarterly career assessments.
 Include skills inventory, market analysis, and network health evaluation.
-Schedule 2 hours quarterly and 1 full day annually for comprehensive career planning.
 Find someone you trust and respect to review this work and get feedback.

+Keep your network alive.
 Monthly coffee meetings with industry contacts and quarterly check-ins with former colleagues.
-Budget 2-4 hours monthly for relationship maintenance.
 Keep on the look out for people who need help and offer anything you can to support them.
 Sometimes even just checking in on someone who is in a job hunt can make their day.
 They'll remember that you cared when everyone else didn't, trust me.

-Practice every 6 months and stay current on compensation benchmarks.
-Schedule at least 1 interview every 6 months, even when you're not actively job searching.
+Keep interview skills sharp.
+Schedule at least one interview every six months, even when you're not actively job searching.
+Stay current on compensation benchmarks.

+Build cross-industry skills.
 Take courses in adjacent industries and build side projects that span domains.

-Dedicate 1-2 hours weekly to skill development that expands your capabilities beyond your current role.
+Create financial runway.
 Maintain 6-12 months of emergency funds and reduce fixed expenses during good times.
-This preparation provides the security needed to make strategic rather than desperate career decisions.
+This provides the security needed to make strategic rather than desperate career decisions.